Skip to main content

 2013

-"Brain training game boosts executive functions, working memory and processing speed in young adults through randomized controlled trial"
+"Brain training game boosts executive functions, working memory and processing speed"

 Young adults (n=31)